ZetaTwo/pwny-racing/website/content/episodes/episode8.md

 Author: b0bb

 The challenge was an 32-bit x86 pwnable.
-Since the challenge is supposed to be solved blind we will not release it quite yet as we hope to have it hosted soon.
+The challenge can be downloaded here: [Challenge 18](/challenges/chall18-dist.tgz).

-NOTE: We are currently not running the remote server for the challenge.
-We are working on a solution to have them up but in the meanwhile you can still solve the challenge locally.
+NOTE: The goal is always to get full code execution, even if you in some cases can read the flag without it.
+We are now hosting the remote challenges so that you can try to solve them against our server.
+However, there is no way to turn in flags or track progress.